 In recent years, Chiang Rai has become an alternative to the hectic and touristy destination of Chiang Mai, but also as a great place to chill-out and rest for a while.

 The city also serves the Golden Triangle border region – Thailand, Myanmar, and Laos.
-One thing I’ve noticed here is that the food is definitely spicier, if that’s at all possible in Thailand!

-White Temple and a bike accident
+White Temple and the bike accident

-Somehow missed this temple after avidly looking for it then in the pouring rain on the bike, saw the temple from a distance whilst whizzing by in the traffic.
+Somehow missed this temple after avidly looking for it then in the pouring rain on the bike, saw the temple from a distance whilst whizzing by in traffic.
 The temple is about 14 kilometres south of the city and I hear it’s worthwhile visiting, next time.

 The old hand slipped on the accelerator and bang, we accelerated in the back of a utility truck with a thud.